Quantum-geometry-induced anomalous Hall effect in nonunitary superconductors and application to Sr$_2$RuO$_4$

-where the expression of $V_{\mu \bk}$ is given by Eq.~\eqref{eq:velocity}.
-To make the virtual optical transition processes responsible for the Hall response clear, we write the Green's function in its spectral representation.
-The Hall conductivity then follows as,
+where the matrix elements of $V_{\mu \bk}$ are given in Eq.~\eqref{eq:velocity}.
+To expose the virtual optical transition processes responsible for the Hall response, we use the spectral representation of the Green's function to derive the Hall conductivity and obtain

 with